tritonas00/system-tar-and-restore/README.md

 User must create partitions using his favorite partition manager before running the script.
 At least one / (root) partition is required and optionally a seperate partition for /home, /boot and a swap partition.

-In case of LVM, make sure that all logical volumes are formatted and activated.
+In case of LVM, make sure that target logical volumes are formatted and activated.

 Restore script contains two modes: **Restore** and **Transfer**.